koenrane/KR-new-site/content/value-impact.md

 From now on, assume we aren't talking about this kind of agent.

 #### Notes

-- Eliezer [introduced Pebblesorters in the the Sequences](https://www.readthesequences.com/Sorting-Pebbles-Into-Correct-Heaps); I made them robots here to better highlight how pointless the pebble transformation is to humans.
+- Eliezer [introduced Pebblesorters in the Sequences](https://www.readthesequences.com/Sorting-Pebbles-Into-Correct-Heaps); I made them robots here to better highlight how pointless the pebble transformation is to humans.
 - In informal parts of the sequence, I'll often use "values", "goals", and "objectives" interchangeably, depending on what flows.
 - We're going to lean quite a bit on thought experiments and otherwise speculate on mental processes.
 While I've taken the obvious step of beta-testing the sequence and randomly peppering my friends with strange questions to check their intuitions, maybe some of the conclusions only hold for people like me.
 I mean, [some people don't have mental imagery ](https://www.lesswrong.com/posts/baTWMegR42PAsH9qJ/generalizing-from-one-example)– who would've guessed?
-Even _if s_o, I think we'll be fine; the goal is for _an _impact measure – deducing human universals would just be a bonus.
+Even \_if s_o, I think we'll be fine; the goal is for \_an \_impact measure – deducing human universals would just be a bonus.
 - Objective impact is objective with respect to the agent's _values_ – it is _not_ the case that an objective impact affects you anywhere and anywhen in the universe!
 If someone finds $100, that matters for agents at that point in space and time (no matter their goals), but it doesn't mean that everyone in the universe is objectively impacted by one person finding some cash!
 - If you think about it, the phenomenon of objective impact is _surprising._ See, in AI alignment, we're used to no-free-lunch this, no-universal-argument that.
 The possibility of something objectively important to agents hints that our perspective has been incomplete.
 It hints that maybe this "impact" thing underlies a key facet of what it means to interact with the world.
 It hints that even if we saw specific instances of this before, we didn't know we were looking at, and we didn't stop to ask.